ansible/ansible/docsite/rst/playbooks_strategies.rst

 `````````````````

 The strategies are implelented via a new type of plugin, this means that in the future new
-execution types can be added in the future, either locally by users or to Ansible itself by
+execution types can be added, either locally by users or to Ansible itself by
 a code contribution.

 .. seealso::